Sup2point0/Quarkdown/docs/quarks.md

 ## Activity

-Documents to be exported by Quarkdown must be marked as *active* with `#QUARK live!`.
+Documents to be exported by Quarkdown must be marked as *active* with the `live!` flag.
 Conversely, documents can be explicitly marked as *inactive* with `#QUARK dead!`.
 If no `live!` quark is detected within a certain number of lines, the document is automatically flagged as inactive.

 Processing is skipped for inactive files.
 Whichever quark is used, it should be placed as close to the top as possible (below the page title by convention) to confirm its activity as early as possible.